 Additionally, you can browse through sleazy porn ads, peruse sex toy promotions in your sidebar, and solicit cyber sex.
 And all on a red-on-black background reminiscent of a dirty chat room from 2001.

-While much of the its content is designed for community building, intellectual stimulation, and sexual education, Fetlife's overall aesthetic is a combination of porn hub and sex forum; it is not a site to leave open with others in the room.
+While much of the content on FetLife is designed for community building, intellectual stimulation, and sexual education, the website's overall aesthetic is a combination of porn hub and sex forum.
+It is not a site to leave open with others in the room.
 And for many, this might make joining FetLife feel like a compromising decision.

 As the world's leader in online social connection for the kink community, is it FetLife's responsibility to cater their on-site experience to both novices and experienced players?

-Long term users and more experienced players have gotten used to this mix and to socializing alongside explicit promotions, but this proximity could potentially disorient newbies still learning to navigate the site and determine its intent, along with their own.
+Long-term users and more experienced players have gotten used to this mix and to socializing alongside explicit promotions.
+But this proximity could potentially disorient newbies still learning to navigate the site.

 FetLife is a progressive site that combines what appeals to humans on a basic, primitive level with sexual concepts that are intellectually stimulating.
 It challenges us to be turned on with our brains and our junk–at the same time.
 Playing with social norms and our senses, it blurs the line between art and porn, exhibitionism and selfies, inquiry and flirtation.

 But humans tend to compartmentalize.
 As a species, we tend to separate sexuality from intellectual stimuli, work from play, etc. On FetLife, all these stimuli overlap.
 Members can be aroused, creatively inspired, cerebrally intrigued, or repulsed simultaneously and at any given moment.